open-telemetry/semantic-conventions/docs/sampling/README.md

-The `sampling.threshold` and `sampling.randomness` attributes are not defined for use as Scope or Resource attributes in the present specification, because it would lead to ambiguity when `sampling.priority` is also used.
+The `sampling.threshold` and `sampling.randomness` attributes are not defined for use as Scope or Resource attributes in the present specification, because there is an existing need to encode per-item sampling probability, stemming from prioritization schemes.

 ## Span sampling attributes